 In one place (1 Thessalonians 5:23) Paul mentions spirit, soul, and body, meaning something like lock, stock, and barrel (he is not giving us his theoretical anthropology).

 Beyond that, both the word “soul” (psyche) and the adjective “soulish” (psychikos) show up in Paul as value-laden terms.
-The latter is translated “natural” in English versions, and its value is overwhelmingly negative.
+The latter is translated “natural” in English versions, and it tends to have a negative valuation.
 Let us look at two main examples of this Pauline usage.

 “Soul” and “Soulish” in 1 Corinthians 15